Toward a Safe Internet of Agents: A Population of Agents: Building Multi-Agent Systems

-\item \textbf{Goal Misgeneralization (The Sim-to-Real Gap):} Training agents in simulated environments (like OASIS) introduces the risk of \textbf{Goal Misgeneralization}.
-As defined by \citet{shah2022goalmisgeneralizationcorrectspecifications}, this occurs when an agent learns a goal that correlates with success in the training environment but diverges in the deployment environment.
-For instance, an agent might learn that ``aggressive trial-and-error'' is an optimal strategy in a simulator where resets are free, but generalize this behavior to a production environment where errors are costly and irreversible .
+\item \textbf{Goal Misgeneralization (The Sim-to-Real Gap):} Simulation training introduces goal misgeneralization risks. \citet{shah2022goalmisgeneralizationcorrectspecifications} define this as learning goals correlated with training success but diverging in deployment.
+Agents learn aggressive trial-and-error as optimal in consequence-free simulations but generalize to production environments where errors have irreversible costs.